 In the last blog entry, I discussed how things we consider to be rather simple tasks can become more complicated as we age.
-Also mentioned was how additional home services can handle these tasks and allow someone to continue to live in their home rather than moving into a care facility, which is cheaper overall.
+Also mentioned was how resources such as additional home services can handle these tasks and allow someone to continue to live in their home rather than moving into a care facility, which is cheaper overall.
 From a financial perspective, the question becomes what to do for the person who can no longer manage their own daily finances?
 One option would be to have a child take this over.
 However, children don’t always live nearby.
 Or they might not be very good with money themselves.
 Or they are too busy.

 Fortunately, there is an occupation that can help.
 These professionals, known as Daily Money Managers, can assist with the paperwork associated with managing home finances.
 A Daily Money Manager can meet with you one or two times a month and make sure all the bills get paid, any checks are deposited, and generally help you stay current on any household expenses.